Gothamist

-Gothamist LLC was the operator, or in some cases franchisor, of eight city-centric websites that focused on news, events, food, culture, and other local coverage from 2003 to 2018.
+Gothamist is a New York City–centric blog operated by New York Public Radio.
+From 2003 to 2018, Gothamist LLC was the operator, or in some cases franchisor, of eight city-centric websites that focused on news, events, food, culture, and other local coverage.
 It was founded in 2003 by Jake Dobkin and Jen Chung.
 In March 2017, Joe Ricketts, owner of DNAinfo, acquired the company and, in November 2017, the websites were temporarily shut down after the newsroom staff voted to unionize.
-In February 2018, it was announced that New York Public Radio, KPCC and WAMU had acquired Gothamist, LAist and DCist, respectively.
+In February 2018, it was announced that New York Public Radio, KPCC and WAMU had acquired Gothamist, LAist, and DCist, respectively.
 Chicagoist was purchased by Chicago-born rapper Chance the Rapper in July 2018.

 History

 Early history and other blogs

 The namesake blog, Gothamist, focused on New York City, was founded in 2003, by publisher Jake Dobkin and editor Jen Chung.
-As of June 2014 other blogs operated by the company include LAist (for Los Angeles), DCist for Washington, D.C., Chicagoist, and SFist (for San Francisco) in the United States, as well as Shanghaiist internationally.
+As of June 2014 other blogs operated by the company include LAist for Los Angeles, DCist for Washington, D.C., Chicagoist, and SFist for San Francisco in the United States, as well as Shanghaiist internationally.
+Bostonist for Boston ceased operation in 2011.

-Canadian blog Torontoist was launched by the American company, but was transferred to the locally-owned Ink Truck Media in April 2009, while retaining its "-ist" name and remaining affiliated with the Gothamist network.
+Canadian blog Torontoist was launched by the American company, but was transferred to the locally owned Ink Truck Media in April 2009, while retaining its "-ist" name and remaining affiliated with the Gothamist network.
 In March 2011, Torontoist was acquired from Ink Truck Media by St. Joseph Media, magazine publishing division of Canadian media giant St. Joseph Communications.
-As a result the site was not affected by the Gothamist shutdown in 2017, and remained in operation until it was acquired by Daily Hive in 2019.
+As a result, the site was not affected by the Gothamist shutdown in 2017, and remained in operation until it was acquired by Daily Hive in 2019.

 In a similar fashion, in 2010 Londonist was transferred to the London-based startup LDN Creative.

-An estimate by income.com in 2015 quoted the monthly revenue from Gothamist at $110,000.
+An estimate by Income.com in 2015 quoted the monthly revenue from Gothamist at $110,000.